Mushroom Kebab are my current favorite way to enjoy this meaty fungi.

 - In the meantime, prep for other ingredients.
 Wash mushrooms.
-Keep them whole and just trim the stalks (cutting only the tip of the stems).
+Slice them thick and keep aside.

 - Chop onions and jalapeños.
 Boil and mash potato.
 Keep them aside.

-- In a sauce pan, heat 1 tsp cooking oil and add onions.
+- In the same pan, heat 1 tablespoon cooking oil and add onions.
 Sauté until it turns pink and translucent.
 Next add ginger garlic paste.
 Sauté for a minute, until the raw aroma disappears.